 Description of the function: Operate the .INT TLD within the current registration policies for the TLD (act as the registry operator).
 Upon designation of a successor registry by the Government, if any, IANA shall cooperate with NTIA to facilitate the smooth transition of operation of the INT TLD.
 Such cooperation shall, at a minimum, include timely transfer to the successor registry of the then-current top-level domain registration data.

-Customers of the function: .INT TLD registrants.
+Customers of the function: .INT Registry database.

 What registries are involved in providing the function: Root Zone database, Root Zone WHOIS, .INT Zone database, .INT WHOIS database.

-Overlaps or interdependencies: The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.
+Overlaps or interdependencies: Historically policy has partially been determined by IETF, however per RFC 3172, .INT is no longer used for such purposes.
+IETF maintains a registry of special-use domain names in per RFC 6761 that may conflict with .INT eligibility policy.

 Root Domain Name System Security Extensions (DNSSEC) Key Management (NTIA IANA Functions Contract: C.2.9.2.f)